-When it comes to softness, it’s hard to top the silky feel of bamboo fibers–and we love BAMPURE’s Organic Bamboo Sheets.
-As our tester described them, these sheets “have a really silky and smooth texture with a nice shine, which makes them seem high end.”
+When it comes to softness, it’s hard to top the silky feel of bamboo fibers—and we love BAMPURE’s Organic Bamboo Sheets.
+When testing them hands-on, we found that they have a lovely smooth, silky texture with a slight shine that gives them a high-end look.
 Created from bamboo viscose, the sheets are luxuriously soft and silky, with a sateen weave that results in a sleek sheen.
 Plus, they’re designed to soften up with regular washing.

-Our tester did note that the color choices available are pretty bright; however, if you’re looking for a pop of color, they’ll fit the bill nicely.
+One potential drawback to this set, depending on your preferences, is that the available colorways are pretty bright.
+However, if you’re looking for a pop of color, they’ll fit the bill nicely.
 Additionally, these soft bamboo sheets do wrinkle pretty easily, even right out of the wash.
 However, it’s nothing unsightly.

-Price at time of publish: $110 for a Queen set
+Price at time of publish: $110 for queen set

 Material: Bamboo, viscose | Weave: Sateen | Color Options: 12 colors